-Master Gardeners attend 40 hours of class lecture and give back to the community by providing at least 40 hours of community service.
-They learn through classroom lectures, reading course materials, completing a worksheet from the class each week, giving hand-on service, and participating opportunities to instruct others in the community.
+In the Utah Master Gardener Program, you will attend 40 hours of class lecture and give back to the community by providing at least 40 hours of community service.
+They learn through classroom lectures, reading course materials, completing a worksheet from the class each week, giving hands-on service and participating opportunities to instruct others in the community.

 - Helping with USU Extension Botanical Garden Activities

 - Assisting with communities, religious groups or other local organizations

 - Speaking Bureau- Garden Talks

 After completing both the course requirements and volunteer hours, Master Gardeners receive a certificate.
 Many Master Gardeners find the community service so enjoyable that they go on to earn advanced service certificates of recognition.

 - Soils and Fertilizers